Saturday, February 4, 2012

 MMA by Kohora

-I'm really happy with how it turned out.
-It had some bugs, sure, but there was a time crunch (Contrare was working up until right before the anniversary) and the bugs were hard to spot with one wizard testing it at a time (who would've thought you'd all end up in the same arena maps? - lol).
-Overall, though, I think players enjoyed it and most of the bugs were fixed by the time the game went down (I think there were one or two left on the list, plus we still hadn't been able to settle the whole statue thing - bummer).
+I'm extremely pleased with how it turned out.
+It had some bugs, sure, but Contrare was working up until right before the anniversary and the bugs were hard to spot with one wizard testing it at a time.
+(Who would've thought you'd all end up in the same arena maps? lol).
+Overall, though, I think players enjoyed it and most of the bugs were fixed by the time the game went down.
+I think there were one or two left on the list, and we still hadn't been able to settle the player statue issue (bummer!).

-For me, this was the most time consuming thing I worked on (although making the old New Verden come alive was by far the most tedious).
-In fact, it sucked up so much of my time that there were a number of things that I wasn't able to complete when I decided to push forward with this (I spent the better half of January consumed with this).
+For me, this was the most time consuming thing I worked on.
+(Although making the old New Verden come alive was by far the most tedious.)
+In fact, it sucked up so much of my time (I spent the better half of January consumed with it) that there were a number of other things that I wasn't able to get around to or complete.

 Contrare and I had previously discussed his plans for redoing the arena and I offered to help him with the map aspect at the time, but it was put on hold since our focus was still on bugs/balance.
-So it was nice to have a break to work on things like this, which not only allowed us to provide you with this redone arena, but it allowed Contrare to redo the code in such a way where other wizards could use it in creating their own arenas (should they have wanted to).
+So it was nice to have a break to work on things like this and all the work allowed Contrare to redo the code in such a way where other wizards could use it in creating their own arenas.
 With that, who knows, you might have one day seen an Alaria Monster Arena or a Havisfel Monster Arena... okay, probably not, but the possibility would have been there moving forward.

-As for thee Minath Monster Arena, Contrare wanted two main things out of the redone maps; he wanted them rounded and he wanted them bigger.
-Basically, he wanted players to have more room to run around, cast spells, and avoid their foes.
-So I came up with the design seen in the above video and I incorporated rotating barriers in all by the boss levels, which have just two obelisks (fun fact: if you look at the obelisks the description reads "a strangely water-soaked, granite obelisk" in reference to a certain monster that rises from the sea).
+As for the Minath Monster Arena, Contrare wanted two main things out of the redone maps: he asked that they be rounder and bigger in order to give players more room to run around, cast spells, and avoid their foes.
+Based on that, I came up with the design seen in the above video and I incorporated rotating barriers in all but the boss levels, which have just two obelisks.
+(Fun fact: if you "look" at the obelisks, the description reads "a strangely water-soaked, granite obelisk" in reference to a certain monster that rises from the sea).

 I also decided to create a unique map for every level, which upped the count from 32 to 50 maps (some were reused in the previous design).
-Further, I instituted themes (forest, town, caves, grave, abyss, underwater) that lasted between 8 and 15 levels, with a boss type fight at the end of each that was a little harder than what came before and what comes after.
+Further, I instituted themes (forest, town, caves, grave, abyss, and underwater) that each lasted between 8 and 15 levels and culminated in a boss type fight that was designed to be a little harder than the level that precedes and follows it.
 Originally, I wanted to create a swamp theme, but we didn't have enough monsters to fill that out, so the Abyss got extended a bit.
 Had I done this, I probably would've made level 50 the demon boss level and had the chicken and actual boss be bonus levels.
-I also considered adding things like a dinosaur bonus level (Rhialto originally talked about including them in the previous redo) but ultimately rejected that.
+I also considered adding things like a dinosaur bonus level (Rhialto originally talked about including them in the previous redo) but ultimately rejected the idea.

 It may seem like no big thing, but the real killer was matching themes with the objective of creating an ever increasing degree of danger.
-I had to swap themes around, (originally I wanted the underwater theme to be right before the final boss level to kind of symbolize the boss begun woken up from under the sea and rising out of the ocean, but the demons were just too powerful not to appear last) scrap/redo levels, and create whole new monsters to specifically fit certain levels (some monster images I had been saving up, some I finally got around to watering down from their First Day of Summer appearance).
-It worked out nicely, though, as I not only got to use them for the arena, but I was able to introduce them into the random lists at the same time so you guys had new monsters to fight everywhere.
+I had to swap themes around (e.g. I thought placing the underwater levels right before the final boss would create the idea of him being woken up from under the sea and rising out of the ocean, but the demons were just too powerful not to appear last) scrap/redo levels, and create whole new monsters to specifically fit certain levels.
+Some monster images I had been saving up and others I finally got around to watering down from their First Day of Summer appearance.
+It worked out nicely, though, as I not only got to use them for the arena, but I was able to introduce them into the random lists at the same time so you guys were able to encounter new enemies throughout the game.

-Meanwhile, I worked to eliminate problem monsters that appeared in the previous design.
+Additionally, I worked to eliminate problem monsters that appeared in the previous design.
 Meaning, no more air elementals, diamond golems, or will 'o wisps.
-They were just too hard for specific individuals to beat, which is fine in the general game where you can group or avoid them or wait for a summon to kill you without a clock ticking, but doesn't work so well for the competitive nature of the arena.
+They were just too hard for certain classes and/or races to beat, which is fine in the general game, where you can group, avoid them, or wait for a summon to kill them for you without a clock ticking, but they don't work so well within the competitive nature of the arena.
 Of course, the arena is by no means balanced to give each class and race a truly equal opportunity, but it is better.

 Saturday, December 31, 2011